JayViannay/makefile-setup-symfony-project/README.md

 # Welcome to Makefile Setup for Symfony 6 👋
 [![License: UNLICENSED](https://img.shields.io/badge/License-UNLICENSED-yellow.svg)](#)

-> Simple Makefile to deloy symfony app in local with mysql-server and phpmyadmin on containers docker
+> Simple Makefile to deloy symfony app in local with mysql-server and phpmyadmin with docker

 ### 🏠 [Homepage](http://localhost:8000/)